railsware/mailtrap-dotnet/docs/index.md

 <!-- ## Contributing
-We believe in the power of OSS and welcome contribution to the library.
+We believe in the power of OSS and welcome any contributions to the library.
 Please refer to [Contributing Guide](https://github.com/railsware/mailtrap-dotnet/tree/main?tab=contrib-ov-file#readme) for details. -->